 When creating the view descriptor, if you reset a SAS variable and then select it again within the same procedure execution, the SAS variable name, format, informat, database content, occurrence range, and BY key are reset to their default values, (the SAS name is generated from the DBMS column name, and the format and informat values are generated from the data type).
 This applies only if you have omitted the ASSIGN statement or set the value to NO when you created the access descriptor on which the view descriptor is based.
-If you specified ASSIGN=YES when you created the access descriptor.
+If you specified ASSIGN=YES when you created the access descriptor, the RESET statement has no effect on the view descriptor.